 Located in the heart of Silicon Valley, California, San Jose is a thriving, modern city that offers seniors a comfortable, relatively dry coastal climate, a vibrant cultural scene and access to local wineries, upscale shopping areas and historic attractions.
 San Jose is home to 1,021,795 people, and just over 12% of residents are aged 65 or older.
 There are plenty of world-class health care providers in the area, including the Kaiser Permanente Santa Clara Medical Center and the Stanford Hospital.

-Paying for Assisted Living in San Jose, CA
+COVID-19 Rules and Restrictions for Assisted Living in San Jose

 San Jose Assisted Living Laws and Regulations